A Rough Guide To Arsenal

 Drinking Eating Etc.

-The traditional pub for away fans is the same as it was at Highbury, The Drayton Arms,its situated just to the east of the stadium almost exactly half way between the new and old ground, However as you might expect from the nearest pub to the stadium, it can get extremely busy and the crowd often spills out on to the pavement, which shouldnt be a problem weather wise this weekend.
+The traditional pub for away fans is the same as it was at Highbury, The Drayton Arms is situated just to the east of the stadium almost exactly half way between the new and old ground, However as you might expect from the nearest pub to the stadium, it can get extremely busy and the crowd often spills out on to the pavement.